wunderio/nameless/README.md

 # Nameless Drupal theme

-Starting point for development and allow a clean look at content
+Starting point for development and to allow a clean output of content

 ## Usage

 1. Add to %drupalroot%/sites/all/themes
 2. **Rename theme and hooks to a project specific name**
+3. update README to contain project specific information

 ## Technical goals